FWSquatch/do180-practice/README.md

 2. "cd" into this Git repository.
 3. Type "vagrant up" and wait for the VMs to be ready.
 3. Type "vagrant ssh registry", or "vagrant ssh workstation" to login to the VM.

+## Compatibility

+This lab was originally made only with x86_64 systems in mind.

+For now, it cannot yet be used on MacOS systems with Apple's ARM processors.